Dik-dik: Reproduction

 Dik-diks are monogamous, and conflicts between territorial neighbors are rare.
 When they occur, the males from each territory dash at each other, either stop short or make head-to-head contact, then back off for another round, with head crests erected.
 Males mark their territories with dung piles, and cover the females' dung with their own.
 One suggestion for monogamy in dik-diks is that it may be an evolutionary response to predation; surrounded by predators, it is dangerous to explore, looking for new partners.
 Pairs spend about 64% of their time together.
 Males, but not females, will attempt to initiate extra-pair mating if an opportunity arises.

 Females are sexually mature at six months and males at 12 months.
-The female gestates for 169 to 174 days and bears a single offspring.
+The female gestates for 169 to 174 days and bears a single calf.
 This happens up to twice a year (at the start and finish of the rainy season).
 Unlike other ruminants which are born forefeet first, the dik-dik is born nose first, with its forelegs laid back alongside its body.
 Females weigh about 560 to 680 g at birth, while males weigh 725 to 795 g.
-The mother lactates for six weeks, feeding her fawn for no longer than a few minutes at a time.
+The mother lactates for six weeks, feeding her calf for no longer than a few minutes at a time.
 The survival rate for young dik-diks is 50%.
 The young stay concealed for a time after birth, but grow quickly and reach full size by seven months.
 At that age, the young are forced to leave their parents' territory.
 The fathers run the sons off the territory and the mothers run off the daughters.